AstroMined/pygithub-mcp-server/README.md

 This project uses:
 - Python MCP SDK for server implementation
+- PyGithub for GitHub API interaction
 - Pydantic for data validation
-- Requests for GitHub API interaction
 - UV for dependency management

 ### Project Structure